 Welcome to the Friends of Maine’s Seabird Islands!

 We are a non-profit, community-based organization founded in 2003 by local individuals dedicated to supporting the Maine Coastal Islands National Wildlife Refuge in its efforts to conserve, protect and enhance the rich diversity of coastal habitats, seabirds and other wildlife.
+Check out our 2015 highlights.

 Our Gala Seabird Viewing Trip, on Sunday, July 26, 2015 was a huge success!